2011–12 Vancouver Canucks season

-Offseason
+Off-season

 NHL Entry Draft

-The 2011 NHL Entry Draft was held June 24–25, 2011, at the Xcel Energy Center in Saint Paul, Minnesota.
+The 2011 NHL entry draft was held June 24–25, 2011, at the Xcel Energy Center in Saint Paul, Minnesota.
 The Canucks selected eight players including Nicklas Jensen with their first-round draft choice, 29th overall.
 On day two of the entry draft the Vancouver Canucks traded their second-round draft choice to the Minnesota Wild for two picks in later rounds.
 In total, Vancouver selected eight players including David Honzík, Alexandre Grenier, Joseph LaBate, Ludwig Blomstrand, Frank Corrado, Pathrik Westerholm and Henrik Tommernes.
 In total, none would become regular NHL players, with Corrado playing the most games with 76 appearances across three teams.

 Minor League affiliations

 On June 21, 2011, True North Sports & Entertainment, the owners of the Manitoba Moose received Board of Governors approval to purchase and re-locate the Atlanta Thrashers.
 The Thrashers moved to Winnipeg, Manitoba to replace the Manitoba Moose.
 The Moose announced that they were moving to St. John's and would become the AHL affiliate of the Winnipeg Jets.
 As a result, the Canucks were left without an affiliate temporarily.
 On June 27, 2011, the Vancouver Canucks signed a two-year affiliation agreement with the Chicago Wolves.
 The Vancouver Canucks announced that Craig MacTavish would be the new coach for the Wolves on August 1 after Claude Noel, who coached the Manitoba Moose during the 2010–11 season, was hired by the Jets.

 In addition, on April 8, 2011, it was announced that the Chilliwack Bruins of the Western Hockey League would be moving their franchise to Victoria, British Columbia.
 The sale of the Chilliwack Bruins to RG Properties was completed and made official on April 20 by the WHL.
 The Victoria Royals replaced the Victoria Salmon Kings and began play in the 2011–12 WHL season.
 RG Properties, who also owned the Victoria Salmon Kings, opted to fold the Salmon Kings franchise at the conclusion of the 2010–11 ECHL season.
 As a result, the Canucks were left without an ECHL minor league affiliate.
 The Salmon Kings spent five years as the ECHL affiliate of the Vancouver Canucks.

 On September 22, the Vancouver Canucks announced that it had signed an ECHL affiliation agreement with the Kalamazoo Wings.